Oil ETF investors, not just OPEC, hold sway over crude market

 "I think to at least some extent, we'll see people who are under water on their trade throw in the towel."

-John Hyland, who manages USO, the best known oil exchange traded fund, is skeptical that funds like his can really be the driving force behind the entire oil market.
+John Hyland, who manages USO, the best known oil exchange traded fund, is sceptical that funds like his can really be the driving force behind the entire oil market.

 "How come it’s my buying long contracts and not someone else buying shorts that is supposed to drive markets?"